Grayling Army Airfield

 Grayling Army Airfield (ICAO: KGOV, FAA LID: GOV) is a public/military use airport located one nautical mile (1.85 km) northwest of the central business district of Grayling, in Crawford County, Michigan, United States.
 It is owned by United States Army.
 The airfield is located 7 mi northeast of the main cantonment area of Camp Grayling.
 It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a general aviation facility.

 Grayling AAF covers an area of 923 acre at an elevation of 1,158 feet (353 m) above mean sea level.
 For the 12-month period ending December 31, 2008, the airport had 4,691 aircraft operations, an average of 10 per day: 63% general aviation and 37% military.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned GOV by the FAA but has no designation from the IATA (which assigned GOV to Gove Airport in Australia).

 History

-Camp Grayling itself has existed since 1913, and the airport was first built in 1977.
+Camp Grayling itself has existed since 1913, while the airport was constructed in 1927–1929 for use by the National Guard Air Squadron of Detroit.
+The runways were hard surfaced in 1933 and the entire airport was turned over to the federal government for military use during World War II.
+The airfield was known, for a time, as McNamara Field.

 In 2022, the State of Michigan authorized $1 million to go towards expansions to the airport.
 Up to 250 square miles of public land could be repurposed for the base in general.
 The plans were opposed by conservation groups, citing potential environmental and economic impacts.

 The airport received an additional $100 million in 2023 for modernization efforts, including a goal to address the inequities that female service members face as well as efforts to increase recruitment of women in the area.